 Contact the course administrator Enza.Mirabella@uts.edu.au, 9514 1669, for enrolment and general information.

 Weekly workshops and drop-in sessions

-The LX Lab, that's the Learner Experience Lab, run year-long workshops to help you skill-up.
-Whether it's UTSOnline help, technologies in the classroom etc, visit the Futures blog for details.
-The LX Lab also host drop-in sessions for tech support.
+The LX.lab run year-long workshops to help you skill-up.
+Whether it's UTSOnline or Canvas help, or technologies in the classroom, visit the LX at UTS site for details.
+The LX.lab also host drop-in sessions for tech support.

 With a program of 50+ speakers, the annual UTS Learning and Teaching Forum is an opportunity for UTS staff to share ideas and innovations on learning and teaching in a practice-oriented university.
 Gain insights, share ideas and get advice.

 The Research and Innovation Office (RIO) looks after all aspects of research funding, reporting, collaboration and commercialisation.
 To learn about RIO’s functions in more detail, please visit the UTS Research Environment page on Staff Connect (UTS staff only, log-in required).